sbabicki/babickiassignment1/README.txt

 - Select Home from the menu to return to the main page.

-Assumptions:
+Assumptions and Design Decisions:
-1) All save data from app is created by the app.
+1) All save data used by the app is created by the app.
 The sort feature requires this because it sorts when each individual counter is updated.

 2) Duplicates are not handled.
 Because the count for the counter is also displayed the user is expected to delete or rename duplicates when found,